rcpch/digital-growth-charts-server/docs/clinician/how-the-api-works.md

 ## Growth References

 This is a growing list of growth references for children.
-These cover a number of specific medical conditions as well as a range of different physiological parameters.
-It will continue to be added to as the data become available.
-As a side-project of this work we are interested in collating an international library of growth references in computable format, which is at [Github repository](https://github.com/rcpch/growth-references) and further details are available in that repository.
+These cover a number of specific medical conditions and a range of different physiological parameters.
+It will continue to grow as more data become available.
+As a side-project of this work, we are interested in collating an international library of growth references in computable format, found at the [Growth References repository](https://github.com/rcpch/growth-references).
+Further details are available there.

-If you have a reference which you would like us to add, please contact us on [growth.digital@rcpch.ac.uk](mailto:growth.digital@rcpch.ac.uk)
+If you have a reference which you would like us to add, please contact us on [growth.digital@rcpch.ac.uk](mailto:growth.digital@rcpch.ac.uk).

 ## Gold Standard

 The preceding 'gold standard' for LMS calculation was [LMSgrowth](https://www.healthforallchildren.com/shop-base/shop/software/lmsgrowth/), an Excel add-in written in Visual Basic by Huiqi Pan and Tim Cole (copyright Medical Research Council 2002–10).

-Results from RCPCHGrowth agree with LMSgrowth to 3 decimal places, though beyond this there are discrepancies.
-Part of the reason for this relates to the decimal age calculation - in LMS Growth months and weeks are handled differently to RCPCHGrowth which uses the python date-utils library to calculate differences between dates.
+Results from RCPCHGrowth agree with LMSgrowth to 3 decimal places, though beyond this, there are discrepancies.
+This is partly because of the decimal age calculation.
+In LMS Growth, months and weeks are handled differently to RCPCHGrowth, which uses the Python `date-utils` library to calculate differences between dates.

 ## Interpolation